loadingerror/loadingerror/README.md

 -I’m currently working on [my personal Projects that you can find here searching throught my repositories.](https://github.com/loadingerror)

+- You can find me on Rpubs: [https://rpubs.com/loadingerror](https://rpubs.com/loadingerror)

--I’m currently learning **Python, R lang, SQL, Tableau, PowerBi, Quicksight, AWS and so on**
+-I’m currently learning **Python, R lang, SQL, Tableau, AWS, GCP and so on**

 -I’m looking to collaborate on **IA Projects**